Click here to Skip to main content

 Summary

 So, that's the whole thing behind the shell contextmenu.
-Wasn't that hard was it?
+Wasn't that hard, was it?
 Shell interfaces are not that difficult like they seem to be on the first look.
 One problem with them is that they are not well documented in the MSDN.
-So with a little work and some google-searching everything's possible.
-Before I began working with that shell context menu I didn't know much about the Shell.
+So with a little work and some Google-searching everything's possible.
+Before I began working with that shell context menu, I didn't know much about the Shell.
 I did use a lot of shell functions like SHGetFileInfo and such stuff, but no real shell interfaces, PIDLs and such.
 Now I'm able to produce a full Windows Explorer alternative with the shell interfaces.
 That's not a very hard thing to do.

 I hope the article is good to understand, because English is not my native language.
 On the other hand, it's my first development related article ever.
 So hey, I think it's good enough for that.

 I hope the example project covers CShellContextMenu fairly well, so you'll know how to use it.
 It also demonstrates how to add custom app-specific menu item< to the contextmenu before it is shown and shows how to imitate the right-pane listview of Windows Explorer (in a simple way).
 The active project configuration is set to ANSI compiling, but everything also works in UNICODE mode, which is also included as a project configuration.
 I'm also considering providing CListCtrl and CTreeCtrl derived classes which imitate those in Windows Explorer.
-But this could still be a long way ahead, because while writing this article I noticed that it's really an exhausting task, harder than actually programming :).
-There is already 2 or 3 article about that on codeproject.com, but I've noticed that those examples/classes are totally overblown, and therefore the source codes of those are almost impossible to follow and understand.
+But this could still be a long way ahead, because while writing this article, I noticed that it's really an exhausting task, harder than actually programming :).
+There are already 2 or 3 articles about that on codeproject.com, but I've noticed that those examples/classes are totally overblown, and therefore the source codes of those are almost impossible to follow and understand.

 History